YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/state & props/state.md

 > `setState()` will always lead to a re-render unless `shouldComponentUpdate()` returns false.
 If mutable objects are being used and conditional rendering logic cannot be implemented in `shouldComponentUpdate()`, calling `setState(`) only when the new state differs from the previous state will avoid unnecessary re-renders.

+### Why React setState/useState does not update immediately
+**The answer: They’re just queues**
+React this.setState, and useState does not make changes directly to the state object.

+React this.setState, and React.useState create queues for React core to update the state object of a React component.
+So the process to u

 ### Accessing React State right after setting it synchronously